JonEast87/Fullstack_Pizza_Topping_App/backend/README.md

 ### Testing Instructions

-> You can run the tests by typing in the command console from the backend directory: `npm run test`
+> You can run the tests by typing in the command console from the backend directory: `npm run test` this will run both pizza-toppings.test and topping.test files.

 ---